 Warden Lagana previously served as Facility Director and Chief Administrator of the GEO Group Residential Recovery Center in Newark, NJ.
 The first New Jersey employee hired by GEO, Warden Lagana oversaw a ground-up operation, taking responsibility for interviewing and assembling the staff while also consulting with construction teams in retro-fit planning and execution.
 Once opened, Warden Lagana managed a 214-bed unit and implemented the first New Jersey State Parole Board T.C.
 (Therapeutic Community) Unit, which houses substance-abuse paroled inmates.
 Warden Lagana's work with regional and local teams within the GEO Group earned him a reputation as a Facility Security expert, a role he filled at multiple locations throughout the country during his tenure.

-Helena Tomé currently serves as the Director, Reentry Services for the New Jersey Association on Correction, where she has been employed since 1999 in various capacities.
-Ms. Tomé is the primary program evaluator and contract compliance monitor for the agency ensuring compliance with all American Correctional Association, Commission for Accreditation of Rehabilitation Facilities and Prison Rape Elimination Act standards.
-She has several years of experience writing, planning and recommending policies, procedures and training which further the objectives of the agency and mission of helping people with a past build a future.
+Helena Tome currently serves as the Director of Reentry Services for the New Jersey Association on Correction, where she has been employed since 1999 in various capacities.
+Ms. Tome is the primary program evaluator and contract compliance monitor for the agency ensuring compliance with all American Correctional Association, Commission for Accreditation of Rehabilitation Facilities and Prison Rape Elimination Act standards.
+She has several years of experience writing, planning, and recommending policies, procedures, and training which further the objectives of the agency and mission of helping people with a past build a future.

-Ms. Tomé has been a Board of Trustees member for the Middle Atlantic States Correctional Association (MASCA) since 2009, was the MASCA conference chairperson in 2010 and 2015 and currently holds the position of Secretary on the Board.
+Ms. Tome has been a Board of Trustees member for the Middle Atlantic States Correctional Association (MASCA) since 2009.
+She was the MASCA conference chairperson in 2010 and 2015 and previously served as Board Secretary.
 She has been a member of the American Correctional Association (ACA) since 2005 and is a former ACA auditor.
-Additionally, she is the Board Treasurer for the Re-Entry Coalition of NJ; a certified Domestic Violence and Sexual Assault Advocate in Burlington and Camden Counties and a graduate of the Governing Institute of New Jersey’s winter leadership class in 2006.
-Ms. Tomé is a graduate of Rutgers University, possessing a Bachelor of Science degree in Administration of Justice and is a Certified Public Manager.
+Additionally, she is the Board Treasurer for the Re-Entry Coalition of NJ, a certified Domestic Violence and Sexual Assault Advocate in Burlington and Camden Counties, and a graduate of the Governing Institute of New Jerseys winter leadership class in 2006.
+Ms. Tome is a graduate of Rutgers University, possessing a Bachelor of Science degree in Administration of Justice.
+She is also a Certified Public Manager.